top of page

 SOME EXTREMELY humbling honors

-VOICES OF TOMORROW INTERNATIONAL ART AWARD
+The VOICES OF TOMORROW INTERNATIONAL ART AWARD won by Gayle Printz for her socially impactful abstract paintings

 Diversia-July-2022 Badge.png